scotthosking/test-site/index.md

 ## Recognition, Awards and Prizes
 * NERC featured of our research as the primary example in AI in their [Digital Strategy (2021 to 2030)](https://www.ukri.org/publications/natural-environment-research-council-nerc-digital-strategy-2021-2030/)
 * [Nature Communications](https://www.nature.com/collections/afchdbedbe) highlighted our research as being one of 25 most downloaded Nature Communications articles across Earth, environmental, and planetary sciences published in 2021
-* [The Laws Prize](https://basclub.org/about/the-laws-prize/), British Antarctic Survey Club, 2017
-    *  _awarded to outstanding young scientists of the British Antarctic Survey in recognition of their achievements, whilst fulfilling the primary purpose of the British Antarctic Survey_
+* Awarded [The Laws Prize](https://basclub.org/about/the-laws-prize/) by the British Antarctic Survey Club in 2017.
+The prize is _awarded to outstanding young scientists of the British Antarctic Survey in recognition of their achievements, whilst fulfilling the primary purpose of the British Antarctic Survey_

 ## Teaching
 * Waves and geosciences spring school: Infrasound and beyond, l'Ecole Centrale de Lyon and Sorbonne University, 2022